excid3/rails/guides/source/getting_started.md

 We've already defined the route for individual products with our `resources :products` route.
 This generates `/products/:id` as a route that points to `products#show`.

+Now we need to add that action to the `ProductsController` and define what happens when it is called.

 ### Showing Individual Products

 Open the Products controller and add the `show` action like this: